 Following regular yoga practice has been shown to reduce cortisol levels.
 That means that in addition to all of the other benefits this incredibly relaxing practice offers, it may also help you recover more quickly from your high intensity training.
 If your goal is to lose weight and you seem to have hit a plateau, you might want to consider incorporating yoga into your routine seriously – The increased cortisol caused by your high-intensity workouts is actually holding onto fat.

 If you’re someone who has issues sleeping, I recommend taking a warm bath and doing some restorative yoga just before bed.

 Getting adequate sleep is probably the number one most important thing when it comes to living a long and healthy life, but very few of us actually end up getting the amount we need on a regular basis.
 Overtraining (in addition to work, children, holiday worries, etc.) can cause sleep disturbances, so you should notice a difference after toning it down a bit.
 Again, a warm bath, chamomile tea, and some restorative yoga right before hitting the hay can do a world of wonders here.

-Overtraining is enough to cause the symptoms I mentioned above, but if you’re overtraining and low-carb eating (and/or not replenishing your system with the nutrients it needs to heal at all when you’re finished your workout), your chances of developing them increases.
+Overtraining is enough to cause the symptoms I mentioned above.
+Still, if you’re overtraining and low-carb eating (and/or not replenishing your system with the nutrients it needs to heal at all when you’re finished your workout), your chances of developing them increase.
 One of the best things you can put into your body post-workout is whey protein – It can essentially rescue your muscles from their catabolic state and help you recover much faster.

 The foods you eat throughout the day will also contribute to how you feel and function overall.
-As much as it’s possible you should be opting for whole, organic foods and grass fed meats that provide the nutritional value that your body needs to thrive.
+As much as you may be opting for whole, organic foods and grass fed meats that provide the nutritional value that your body needs to thrive.